Excited for my upcoming 2 person exhibition, MYSTIFIED, at Vivid Art Gallery on Friday, Oct. 5th, 5-8 pm

 We ate well, our favorite was 'bien', on Eaton and Frances, right nearby our place.
 People would wait in a long line just to get some of their Cuban/Caribbean food.
-We overheard one person saying that it would be their last meal, sort of agree!
+We overheard one person saying that it would be their last meal, I sort of agree!

 There was a cast of characters that I met along the way, each one of them touched my heart.
-Craig Berube-Gray, a former Artist in Residence who moved down with his family to the Keys after his residency.
-He sculpts these large installations from every day life, like huge popsicles, etc. And Tory, our neighbor on one side, and all of the wonderful young men who lived in the house next door along with their little puppy Ruka and their beautiful cat, Burt Reynolds.
+Craig Berube-Gray, a former Artist in Residence who moved down to the Keys with his family after his residency.
+He sculpts these large installations from every day life, like huge popsicles, etc. And Tory, our neighbor on one side, and all of the wonderful young men who lived in the house next door along with their little puppy Ruka, (who I am told is not little anymore) and their beautiful cat, Burt Reynolds.
 Helen Harrison, a fabulous sculptress who lived/worked nearby, creating these stunning pieces all inspired by nature.
 And last but definitely not least, my friend, Gretchen Mills.
 Gretchen took my workshop offered by The Studios of Key West.
 She is a fabulous artist, (was a Marine Biologist at one time) and owns a Yoga Studio in Key West.
 From the minute that we met you could just tell that we were going to be fast friends.
 Gretchen is busy teaching her own workshop in India right now for a group of her yoga students.

 I am home now, plugging away on a 20" x 20" Black Scratchboard, Keys Trees.
 It incorporates a few of the different trees that grow throughout Key West.
 Here is the inspiration and my work in progress.